tomokozono/Conduit_Ex_Py/README.md

 # Features

-Conduit_Ex_Py.py is provided as demo code for the calculation of 1D steady conduit flow model during Explosive eruption, which will be shown in Kozono (2021), Kazan.
+Conduit_Ex_Py.py is provided as demo code for the calculation of 1D steady conduit flow during Explosive eruption, which will be shown in Kozono (2021), Kazan.

 # Requirement